A multidisciplinary book dealing with the philosophical biases that tacitly motivate evidence based and person centered clinical practice.

 Long presentation video

-In the final year of CauseHealth, we have been working on a new book written specifically for clinicians and other healthcare professionals.
+Instead of a normal final report for the CauseHealth project, we decided to write an open access book specifically for healthcare professionals.
 The book is meant as a resource for those interested in the relationship between their daily practice and the philosophical assumptions that motivate this practice.

 Continue reading “New CauseHealth resource in progress for healthcare professionals”